Europe

 It will be delivered as workshops that combine modern learning methods such as experimental learning, problem-based learning, elements of personal development and a number of creativity techniques.

-Authentic Leadership & Design Thinking, Dijon Campus
+Authentic Leadership & Human-Centred Innovation (Design Thinking), Dijon Campus

-• Engage creatively with one's environment
+• Engage creatively with your environment

-• Select and apply creativity techniques appropriately
+• Use qualitative research methods and creativity techniques appropriately

-• Generate powerful and innovative solutions
+• Generate powerful, innovative solutions

 Empowering Sustainability, Lyon Campus